dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-before-launch.md

 Once a developer has tested the process of an SNS, it is highly recommended they do an **"SNS testflight" [on mainnet](./testing-on-mainnet.md)**.
 An SNS testflight is when a developer deploys their dapp (to mainnet) and hands control of it to a mock SNS (on mainnet).

-**The main intent of performing an SNS testflight is for a developer to experience how a dapp works *after* it has been decentralized, so developer can make sure their dapps is ready for decentralization.
+**The main intent of performing an SNS testflight is for a developer to experience how a dapp works *after* it has been decentralized, so developer can make sure their dapp is ready for decentralization.
 It does not test the actual process of decentralizing it.**

 :::info
 A testflight is not a repo or set of tools, but an *activity* (deploying and dapp and handing control of it to a mock SNS), so the instructions for [testing on mainnet](./testing-on-mainnet.md) utilize various tools, but developers can of course use any tools they wish.